Communication: November 9, 2021

 Masks are not currently required within school and district buildings for those that have been vaccinated and are strongly encouraged for those that have not been vaccinated.

-On school buses, WPSD requires all students and staff to wear masks in compliance with federal mandates.
+On school buses and vans, WPSD requires all students and staff to wear masks in compliance with federal mandates.

 Students and staff notified by TCPHE to quarantine will be expected to follow this directive.
 To learn more about the identification of close contacts and who is required to quarantine, visit the link below.